cloviscarmezini/amazon-scraper/README.md

 This project uses integrations with Brightdata to Scrape Amazon page and get their products.

 # Dependencies
-- this project depends on the backend, repository here [click here](https://github.com/cloviscarmezini/amazon-scraper-brightdata-backend)
+- this project depends on the backend, repository: [click here](https://github.com/cloviscarmezini/amazon-scraper-brightdata-backend)

 # Live demo